marvin-chen/personal-website/README.md

-# Marvin Chen's Portfolio - Improvements in Progress
+# Marvin Chen's Portfolio

 This portfolio is built using Nextfolio, a clean, fast, and lightweight portfolio template powered by [Next.js](https://nextjs.org/), [Vercel](https://vercel.com/), and [Tailwind CSS](https://tailwindcss.com/).

 ## About This Portfolio

 This site showcases my professional experience, projects, and skills as a Computer Science student at Princeton University.
 It's designed to provide a comprehensive overview of my academic and professional journey in the field of technology.
+Always trying to improve this website, and open to suggestions!

 ## Technologies Used